-Frequencies may not be used in Norway without a licence granted by Nkom or the Ministry of Local Government and Modernisation (KMD).
+Frequencies may not be used in Norway without a licence granted by Nkom or the Ministry of Local Government and Regional Development (KDD).
 Here is information about various types of frequency licences and how to apply for them.
 Nkom manages Norwegian frequency resources.
 When frequencies are granted, the efficient use of society’s resources through sustainable competition, free movement of services and harmonised use of frequencies must be taken into consideration.

 What is a frequency licence?